Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces

 \section{Introduction}

-The Weil-Petersson (WP) metric on the moduli space of Riemann surfaces is an incomplete Riemannian metric with negative sectional curvatures asymptotic to both $0$ and $-\infty$ in the completion.
-The WP metric is a metric of higher rank in the sense of Gromov (see \cite{bf}).
-The WP geodesic flow is not uniformly hyperbolic.
-These features prevent applying most of the standard techniques available in the study of the global geometry and dynamics of complete metrics with negative curvatures bounded away from zero and uniformly hyperbolic dynamical systems to the WP metric and its geodesic flow.
-For some of these techniques see \cite{behaviorneg}, \cite{ebergoedflownegcurv}, \cite{KatokDyn}.
+The Weil-Petersson (WP) metric on the moduli space of Riemann surfaces is a Riemannian metric with negative sectional curvatures.
+The metric is incomplete and its sectional curvatures approach to both $0$ and $-\infty$ asymptotic near the completion.
+These features prevent applying most of the standard techniques available in the study of the global geometry and dynamics of complete Riemannian metrics with negatively pinched curvatures (see e.g. \cite{behaviorneg}, \cite{ebergoedflownegcurv}, \cite[Part 4]{KatokDyn}) to the WP metric.
 The main theme of this paper and the pioneer work of Brock, Masur and Minsky in \cite{bm},\cite{bmm1},\cite {bmm2} is to apply combinatorial techniques from surface theory to study the global behavior of WP geodesics.